xitop/edzed/docs/cblocks.rst

     possible functionality a corresponding custom function can be written.
     All other combinational blocks exist just for convenience.

-  Inputs as defined by :meth:`edzed.CBlock.connect`'s positional and keyword arguments will be passed to the function as its respective positional and keyword arguments.
+  Inputs as defined by :meth:`CBlock.connect`'s positional and keyword arguments will be passed to the function as its respective positional and keyword arguments.
 The return value of *func* is the block's output.